P. Jayarajan: Electoral career

 P. Jayarajan was first elected to the Eleventh Kerala Legislative Assembly from Koothuparamba constituency in 2001.
-His election was declared void by the Supreme Court of India on 11 January 2005.
+His election was declared void by the SCI on 11 January 2005.
 Later, in the by-election held on 5 June 2005, he was re-elected to the Legislative Assembly.
 He continued to win the seat in 2006, when fresh elections were held to Twelfth Kerala Legislative Assembly.

 2019 Lok Sabha Elections

-P. Jayarajan was named the Left Democratic Front candidate for Vatakara constituency for the 2019 Lok Sabha elections by the Communist Party of India (Marxist).
-He lost to K. Muraleedharan of INC by a margin of 84,663 votes.
+P. Jayarajan was named the LDF candidate for Vatakara constituency for the 2019 Lok Sabha elections by the CPI(M).
+He lost to K. Muraleedharan by a margin of 84,663 votes.
 His sister and CPI(M) leader P. Sathidevi had represented the constituency from 2004 to 2009.